 Weight loss is merely an added bonus of a balanced, aligned body and a healthy attitude about food.

 I am an educated, modern American woman, affluent enough not to live in a food desert.
 And I, like 98 or maybe 99.9 percent of my peers, have food issues.

-Thankfully I don’t have disordered eating issues, though I’ve had plenty of experience with loved ones who have, and I understand that clinically disordered eating is a real and serious thing, but it’s not what this post is about.
-I’m talking about the absurd fact that though I am in good shape with a healthy body and healthy BMI (21.7) and eat my share of kale nicely balanced with chocolate, I still, like every other woman I know, spend an inordinate amount of time fretting about what I eat.
+Though I am in good shape with a healthy body and healthy BMI (21.7) and I eat my share of kale nicely balanced with chocolate, I still—like every other woman I know—spend an inordinate amount of time fretting about what I eat.
 I occasionally (okay, regularly) feel guilty or conflicted about food choices and bad habits (tortilla chips, the aforementioned chocolate, and maybe ice cream), and I care about how I look.

 This craziness around food/body/image/desire/reality simply comes with the territory of being a human these days.
 Did I mention I’m the mother of three girls?
 So that loaded, confusing food territory takes up a lot of space in our house.